 Our local shark is the grey nurse (Carcharias taurus) which grows to about 3 metres and though it looks fierce there are no reported incidents of grey nurse sharks harming divers – or humans for that matter.

-Better still, the grey nurse often aggregate in numbers from a handful to a few hundred, in well known sites, usually around small islands not too far from shore.
+Better still, the grey nurse often aggregates in numbers from a handful to a few hundred, in well-known sites, usually around small islands not too far from shore.
 Also, during the day, they swim very slowly, in depths even accessible to divers with only their first level of certification.
-This makes them easy to observe, and photograph and they look great in any diver’s log book, or Facebook page.
+This makes them easy to observe, and photograph and they look great in any diver’s logbook or Facebook page.

 Here’s our lowdown on the most popular sites to see grey nurse sharks in NSW.

 My recommendation would be to go to these sites with a reputable dive operator and follow their instructions.
 This should include a Shark Awareness briefing that will ensure that you understand at least the basics: